-You must run the tracedaemon program as root.
-To allow non-root users to use the command, you can configure sudo to allow execution of tracedaemon by specific users or configure the command to set setuid root.
+To gather data, you must run the tracevisualizer GUI or the tracedaemon command as root.
+To allow non-root users to use the command, you can do one of the following:

+- Configure sudo to allow execution of tracedaemon by specific users. - Configure the command to set setuid root.

-To start recording events, enter the following:
+To invoke the tracevisualizer GUI, enter the following: